hitoshi-watase/sercrod/docs/reference/directives/event-submit.md

   Usually this is a form element, but you can also listen on an ancestor and rely on event bubbling.

 - Expression evaluation
-  Nablla treats the attribute value as a script expression, for example handleSubmit($event) or submitted = true.
+  Sercrod treats the attribute value as a script expression, for example handleSubmit($event) or submitted = true.
-  When the event fires, Nablla evaluates this expression in the current scope.
+  When the event fires, Sercrod evaluates this expression in the current scope.

 - Event context
-  Inside the expression, Nablla provides:
+  Inside the expression, Sercrod provides:

   - $event and $e: the native Event or SubmitEvent instance.
   - el and $el: the element that has @submit (typically the form).